-- The Board, which is elected by ADDA’s members
+- The Board, elected by ADDA’s members

 - An administrative secretariat

-- Project Coordinators, who are appointed by the Board
+- Project Coordinators, appointed by the Board

 The Board attends to management of ADDA’s activities in the projects.
 The Board also has the overall responsibility for fund raising, arrangements and information.
 The Board plans and organises Board meetings and the Annual General Meeting (AGM).
 See the Board members here.